Equidistribution and counting under equilibrium states in negative curvature and trees. Applications to non-Archimedean Diophantine approximation: Rate of mixing for metric trees

-The two assumptions on our data that we will use are the following ones, introduced respectively in \cite{Dolgopyat98ETDS} and \cite{Melbourne07}.
+We will use the following two assumptions on our data, introduced respectively in \cite{Dolgopyat98ETDS} and \cite{Melbourne07}.
 Recall that the Gibbs measure $m_F$, when finite, is mixing if and only the length spectrum $L_\Ga$ is dense in $\RR$ (see Theorem \ref{theo:mixing}).
-The rapid mixing property will require stronger assumptions on $L_\Ga$.
+The rapidly mixing property will require stronger assumptions on $L_\Ga$.

 We say that the length spectrum $L_\Ga$ of $\Ga$ is {\it $2$-Diophantine} if there exists a ratio of two translation lengths of elements of $\Ga$ which is Diophantine.
-Recall that a real number $x$ is Diophantine if there exist $\alpha,\beta>0$ such that
+Recall that a real number $x$ is {\it Diophantine} if there exist $\alpha,\beta>0$ such that

 for all $p,q\in\ZZ$ with $q> 0$.